 - Entrance tickets to Huayna Picchu or Machu Picchu Mountain

-- Bus ticket down from Machu Picchu to Aguas Calientes on the second day
+- Third bus ticket down from Machu Picchu to Aguas Calientes on the second day

 - Tips for the guide